core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is implemented:

-Insert the following before step 1 in {{ver-req}}:
+Insert the following step before step 1 in {{ver-req}}:

-A. Note if the Outer Observe option is not present.
+A. Check if the Outer Observe option is present and has value zero.

 Insert the following step between step 6 and 7 of {{ver-req}}:

-B. If Inner Observe is zero and Outer Observe option was not present then remove the Observe option.
+B. If Inner Observe is present and has value zero, and Outer option is either not present or has not value 0, then remove the Observe option.

 ## Protecting the Response {#prot-res}